6 Open Secrets Of Aluminum Bike Frames

 Let’s see how an aluminum bike frame ages and how much beating it can take.

 Aluminum will corrode.
 It will not bend and reform like steel can.
-Aluminum does have a breaking point, and stress is handled differently with this metal, in that it holds its shape well while maintaining lightness, absorbing shock and vibration, reacting quickly to applied torque.
-But like everything in life there are pros and cons.
+Aluminum does have a breaking point, and stress is handled differently with this metal, in that it holds its shape well while maintaining lightness, absorbing shock and vibration, and reacting quickly to applied torque.
+But like everything in life, there are pros and cons.
 Let’s take a look.

 Do aluminum bike frames wear out?